When you look at your New Relic memory consumption graphs, it shows less memory use than your Heroku memory metrics.

 bash isn't the only process that is running.
 At the very least you'll see

-ps-run, which takes a small amount of memory.
-New Relic won't take that into consideration because it's not asking the operating system how much memory is being used, it's asking the JVM/Node.js/etc.
+ps-run, which also takes a small amount of memory.
+New Relic won't take this into consideration because it's not asking the operating system how much memory is being used (as in the case of Heroku metrics), it's asking the JVM/RubyVM/etc.

 Additionally, there's a known discrepancy between the memory stats that lxc containers provide within the container and what is observed outside of the container.